 It is not very easy for the students from the surrounding villages to attend the school opening ceremony.
 This is mainly due to rural logistics issues that those of us from developed countries take for granted.
 Therefore, as part of the school funding we include a little extra for these new school packs.
 The kids cherish them and we give one to each student who attends the school opening ceremony.
 As you can see this is a very effective!

-Tuol Kruos was my 2nd school project in Cambodia.
+Tuol Kruos was not my first school project in Cambodia.
 Indeed, successful projects are very beneficial to the local community and surrounding area.
 As a result, the local children finally have a clean safe place to attend school for many years to come.

 Additional Photo of the Opening Ceremony